Episcopal Diocese of Western Michigan

-The Episcopal Diocese of Western Michigan is the Episcopal diocese in the western half of the Lower Peninsula of Michigan.
-The diocese was founded in 1874.
+The Episcopal Diocese of Western Michigan was the Episcopal diocese in the western half of the Lower Peninsula of Michigan.
+The diocese was founded in 1874, and was dissolved by merger in 2024.

-The diocese is headquartered in Grand Rapids, Michigan and covers a 33-county area that stretches from the Straits of Mackinac southward to the Indiana border and from Lake Michigan to approximately the middle of the state.
-As of 2012 the website of the diocese describes it as having 15,000 communicants organized in 58 communities of faith, of which 54 are parishes and 4 are seasonal chapels.
-It is organized into three regions, centered in Kalamazoo, Grand Rapids and Traverse City.
+The diocese was headquartered in Grand Rapids, Michigan and covered a 33-county area that stretches from the Straits of Mackinac southward to the Indiana border and from Lake Michigan to approximately the middle of the state.
+As of 2012 the website of the diocese described it as having 15,000 communicants organized in 58 communities of faith, of which 54 were parishes and 4 were seasonal chapels.
+It was organized into three regions, centered in Kalamazoo, Grand Rapids and Traverse City.

-The Episcopal Diocese of Western Michigan is somewhat unusual in that it has no cathedral.
+The Episcopal Diocese of Western Michigan was somewhat unusual in that it had no cathedral.
 From 1969 to 2007, the bishop and the diocesan offices were located at the Cathedral Church of Christ the King, a prominent edifice near Interstate 94.
 However, this building was sold in 2007, and the congregation of the Parish Church of Christ the King moved to Texas Corners where it remained until January 2012, when the congregation disbanded.